8E1P2E8/finixos/README.md

 Because of issues with `mdevd`, drives must be identified by their ID, eg `/dev/sda1`.
 This causes multidrive systems to be basically unusable.
 If you want to try this out, just replace `programs.mdevd.enable` with `programs.udev.enable` and add the `udev` module.

+Update on `mdevd`: [@deathbymanatee](https://github.com/deathbymanatee) found a mostly working workaround [here](https://github.com/finix-community/finix/issues/67) for the `mdevd` drive mounting issue.
+It's not perfect but it does fix the issue while we wait on a better fix.

 Some users get errors from `efibootmgr` after running `nixos-install`.
 If the error code is 8, this can be ignored.
 It's caused by non-existant boot options trying to be added by `efibootmgr`, it fails to add them and returns an error, but existing boot entries are added without issue.

+If there are any other problems please either open an issue here or join the [discord](https://discord.gg/KKgGN48UtV) and reach out there.
+Me or others are typically available to help.

 # Requirements